svidhate10/Machine_learning_HW/Instructions/README.md

 * Start by cleaning the data, removing unnecessary columns, and scaling the data.

+* Not all variables are significant be sure to remove any insignificant variables.

+* Make sure your `sklearn` package is up to date.

 * Try a simple model first, and then tune the model using `GridSearch`.

 - - -

 ## Submission

-* Create a Jupyter Notebook and host the notebook on GitHub.
+* Create a Jupyter Notebook for each model and host the notebooks on GitHub.

+* Create a file for your best model and push to GitHub

 * Include a README.md file that summarizes your assumptions and findings.

 * Submit the link to your GitHub project to Bootcamp Spot.

+##### © 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.